 Back pain and fever

-In general, a fever can have multiple causes.
-However, a fever related to back pain may be hiding something more serious such as a spinal infection, kidney infection or an epidural abscess.
+Generally, a fever can have multiple causes.
+However, a fever related to back pain may be a sign of something more serious, such as a spinal infection, kidney infection, or an epidural abscess.

 An epidural abscess is the presence of pus in the area surrounding the spinal cord and nerve roots.
-Typical symptoms of this condition are persistent back pain, fever, neck stiffness, and chills.
+Typical symptoms of this condition include persistent back pain, fever, neck stiffness, and chills.

 Herniated disc

-A herniated disc occurs when the disc between your vertebrae moves out of its normal position.
-This puts pressure on the nerves around it.
+A herniated disc occurs when the disc between your vertebrae shifts from its normal position.
+This puts pressure on the surrounding nerves.
 Depending on where the herniated disc is located, the pressure can cause numbness, pain, or tingling in your limbs.
-A herniated disc can be caused by trauma, or by sudden or repetitive movements.
+A herniated disc can be caused by trauma, sudden movements, or repetitive movements.

 Vertebral fracture

-A spinal fracture is a broken or cracked bone in the spine.
-A spinal fracture can be caused by a fall, accident, or contact sport.
-Symptoms include loss of feeling in the limbs, persistent back pain, or in some cases even a deformity of the spine that is visible to the naked eye.
+A vertebral fracture is a broken or cracked bone in the spine.
+A vertebral fracture can be caused by a fall, an accident, or contact sports.
+Symptoms include loss of sensation in the limbs, persistent back pain, or even, in some cases, a visible spinal deformity.

 Spinal infection